nour-eddine-alouay/Online-library/README.md

 # Online-library
-This web application allows the library to advertise her books and show what books are popular this moment, it also contains an advanced search option that allows the client to search for a wanted book with precision and give him information about it, and if the client cant find a book he can always use the "contact us" option to let the library know abt a book it can add to its list, finally the "about us" page will contain all information about the library and all its won prices.
+This website allows the library to advertise her books and show what books are popular this moment, it also contains an advanced search option that allows the client to search for a wanted book with precision and give him information about it, and if the client cant find a book he can always use the "contact us" option to let the library know abt a book it can add to its list, finally the "about us" page will contain all information about the library and all its won prices.
 ## Landing page
 This page offer many option lke search a book by his name or his author, also it present the most popular book to encourage people to read.
 ![](images/landingpage1.jpeg)